solidjs-community/solid-primitives/packages/workers/README.md

 A set of utility to support using Web Workers and Shared Workers:

-`createWebWorker` - Provides a getter and setter for the primitive.
+`createWorker` - Provides a getter and setter for the primitive.

 `createWorkerPool` - Creates a pool of workers and round-robins requests between each.